Barbara Ker Wilson: Life

 Wilson was born in Sunderland in 1929.
 Her parents were Margaret (born Rogers) and William Ker Wilson.
 Her father was an aeronautical engineer who wrote on that subject.
 After she attended the North London Collegiate School in 1938, she entered publishing in 1949 at Oxford University Press where she became an assistant editor.
 She went on to work for Bodley Head and in 1957 she moved to Collins where she discovered a draft by Michael Bond.
 He had created a book for children featuring the talking bear from Peru named Paddington Bear.
 After reading the draft at one sitting she phoned the author at the number given.
 She was put through to Lime Green Studios and Michael Bond who told her that as a TV cameraman he was not supposed to take calls at work.

 In 1954, she created the anthology Scottish Folk-Tales and Legends.
-The first of the twenty novels she wrote was Path-Through-the-Woods which was published in 1958. and thereafter she wrote almost 20 novels for children, including the highly acclaimed Last Year’s Broken Toys (1962), which gave a child’s-eye view of growing up during the second world war.
+The first of the twenty novels she wrote was Path-Through-the-Woods which was published in 1958. and thereafter she wrote almost 20 novels for children, including the acclaimed Last Year’s Broken Toys (1962), which gave a child’s-eye view of growing up during the second world war.
 She also wrote two novels for adults, Jane Austen in Australia (1984) and The Quade Inheritance (1988).

 In 1956, she married Peter Tahourdin, a composer.
 She and her husband moved to Adelaide in 1964 after the 1963 winter to find a better climate.
 Her husband obtained a job as a composer in Residence at the University of Adelaide.
 The couple had divorced by 1978.
-She later moved to Sydney where she returned to publishing working for Angus & Robertson.
+She later moved to Sydney where she returned to publishing, working for Angus & Robertson.
 Her career in publishing continued at Hodder and Stoughton, Reader's Digest (managing editor of condensed books) and, finally, at University of Queensland Press.

-In 2008, she published "The Lost Years of Jane Austen" which describes a time in Austen's life which is not documented as her letters were destroyed.
-Wilson recreates Austen's story imagining a visit to an Australian prison colony and romance.
+In 2008, she published The Lost Years of Jane Austen which imagines Austen visiting an Australian prison colony.

 Ker Wilson died in Bowral, New South Wales on 10 September 2020, survived by her daughters and two grandchildren.